 Household cleaners should be used sparingly and not discharged into waterways.
-Never mix cleaners and be sure to use plenty of ventilation in enclosed areas.
+Never mix cleaners and be sure to use plenty of ventilation in enclosed areas while cleaning your boat.
 DO NOT use products which contain phosphates, chlorine, solvents, non-biodegradable or petroleum based products.
-Refer to CARE AND MAINTENANCE for more information.
+Refer to CARE AND MAINTENANCE in this manual for more information.